-To start a food truck, you will find some interesting literature like “The Food Truck Handbook, Start, Grow, and Succeed in the Mobile Food Business” by David Weber and “Running a Food Truck for Dummies” by Richard Myrick.
-Like every new business, it takes a long, intense and thorough planning process in order to put together the perfect business plan with financial planning, market study and product elaboration.
+“The Food Truck Handbook, Start, Grow, and Succeed in the Mobile Food Business” by David Weber and “Running a Food Truck for Dummies” by Richard Myrick are both very helpful books to start with.
+Like every new business, it takes a committed planning process to get you concept from idea to the road.

-Don’t be fooled by the movie Chef that portraits the ideal food truck success story, although lots of things are left out.
-If you plan on owning and operating your food truck, you should expect work days approximating 12 to 16 hours as you will be in charge of every part of the business.
-The daily routine of a food truck operator is long and tedious: planning, shopping, prepping, marketing, cooking, selling, cleaning, storing, bookkeeping, forecasting, scheduling, advertising, etc. You will soon become an expert on many domains of the restaurant business, adding to this the joys of mechanical situations and weather hazards.
+Don’t be fooled by the movie Chef that portrays an easy path to success.
+If you plan on owning and operating your food truck, you should expect long work days.
+The daily routine of a food truck operator is long and tedious: planning, shopping, prepping, marketing, cooking, selling, cleaning, storing, bookkeeping, forecasting, scheduling, advertising, etc. You will soon become an expert on many domains of the restaurant business, adding to this the joys of mechanical issues of your trucks and weather hazards.

 Where should I start?